Article Summary: Grand Teton National Park Facts

 - 11. The Park Also Features The Smallest Bird Found In North America

 - 12. The Grand Teton Mountain Range Is The Youngest Range In The Rocky Mountains

 - 13. A 2.7 Billion-Year Old Metamorphic Rock Called Gneiss Makes Up Much Of The Teton Range

 - 14. Grand Teton Participates In An Elk Reduction Program

-- 15. Grand Teton Is A Family Affair
+- 15. Grand Teton Was A Family Affair

 - Map Of Grand Teton National Park

 Facts About Grand Teton National Park

 Some Basic Facts About Grand Teton National Park